jinyeying/TinyMed/README.md

    pip install flash-attn --no-build-isolation
    ```

 3. Replace the default MoE with our provided version.
+Using "from moe.layer import MoE".
+(Thanks to xuhe2 for the suggestion.)

 4. Please download the domain-specific router provided by us or trained by yourself, and replace its path in the `moellava/model/language_model/llava_stablelm_moe.py` file.